 Considering it is Mickey Mouse's 90th Birthday coming up in November I thought I'd take a trip down memory lane and reminisce the Disney video games that I grew up playing.

-A lot of the clips I've included are super old so aren't the best quality, sorry about that!
+A lot of the images I've included are super old so aren't the best quality, sorry about that!

 Disney's Hercules (1997)

-One of the first games I ever received on PS1 was Hercules, the game is a 2D side scrolling platformer with some elements appearing 3D.
+One of the first games I ever received on PS1 was Disney's Action Game Featuring Hercules (real name).
+The game is a 2D side scrolling platformer with some elements appearing 3D.
 The game loosely follows the events in the 1997 film.
 I would have played this game very young so I didn't get very far into it.
-I think I got 3/10 levels deep however got easily frustrated with it as there wasn't a save option from what I remember so if I lost all of my life I would have to start all the way back at level 1 again.
+I think I got 3/10 levels deep however got easily frustrated with it as there wasn't a save option - from what I remember - so if I lost all of my life I would have to start all the way back at level 1 again.
 Regardless of never completing it though, I had great fun playing those first 3 levels whilst listening the official film score as I bounced through each obstacle.

 102 Dalmatians: Puppies To The Rescue (2000)

 Okay so I played this game TO DEATH as a kid and like to revisit it every few years as it's just so fun and nostalgic!
-I originally played it on PC but it was also released on Gameboy, PS1 & the Sega Dreamcast.
-The game is a 3D platformer which is even more loosely based on the movie that the game is based on.
-You choose to play as either Oddball or Domino, two of the main puppy's from the film as they travel through London and other places dotted around the UK including a snowy environment, a spooky forest, a toy factory and regents park rescuing their siblings as well as other Dalmatian puppies who have been trapped/kidnapped by Cruella DeVille.
+I originally played it on PC but it was also released on Game Boy, PS1 & the Sega Dreamcast.
+The game is a 3D platformer which is even more loosely based on the 102 Dalmatians (2000) movie.
+You choose to play as either Oddball or Domino, two of the main puppies from the film as they travel through London and other places dotted around the UK.
+Including, a snowy environment, a spooky forest, a toy factory and regents park rescuing their siblings as well as other Dalmatian puppies who have been trapped/kidnapped by Cruella DeVille.
 This game was so much fun and had boss fights, mini games and more which kept me busy for hours as a kid.
 I want to replay it right now!